Update (Feb 2020):

 As it stands, there is only a single competitor to these sister-brands.
 This is Drafty who had arrived in 2016.
 Expectation was high on the success of this venture as it came from the same team as Lending Stream that is of course one of the leading instalment lending brands.
 Some time back, MyKredit had also competed in this sector, but they opted to restructure their service.
 Ferratum has a dedicated page for a revolving product, but that isn’t available.
 We did also spot Plane Saver, but skipped that since it’s a credit union, plus they strictly serve workers of airlines.
 Choice is certainly limited, but this should change, especially due to the continued success of the featured trio.

 The history of suretyship can be traced back as far as 2750 BC.
 Surety simply means the guarantee of a debt of one party by another.
 James Benamor, who was likely inspired by the usage of guarantors for mortgages, took the concept and ran with it in the world of subprime lending.
 This was through FLM Loans that started up in 2005.
 FLM would in time take on the new identity of Amigo in 2012.
-They have been the dominant sector force over the years, but there hasn’t been a considerable level of competition, with just around a dozen or so competing brands.
-This can be tied to Amigo’s dominance and the limited level of consumer demand.
+They have been the dominant sector force over the years, but there hasn’t been a considerable level of competition, with just under a dozen competing brands.
+This can be tied to Amigo’s dominance, limited level of consumer demand and recent closures.

 It did look for some time that Provident’s GLO project would become a major contender, but they struggled to compete and would soon close.
 Provident Financial appeared well suited to make an impact since they have dominated doorstep lending, they have been around since 1880 and have vast resources with the group turning over £1.2 billion.
 Perhaps dethroning Amigo’s £200m+ empire is too big of a challenge.
 What has proved a more successful approach for smaller firms has been to offer both guarantor plus unsecured loans enabling more potential business.
 Both Bamboo and George Banco have thrived with this approach.
 George Banco is of note in now being part of Non-Standard Finance who also own TrustTwo.